List of Marvel Comics characters: T: Earth-712 version

 The character first appears when several members of the Avengers end up in the Squadron Supreme's universe and battle them.
 The Squadron are later manipulated by the Serpent Cartel, and the team travels to the mainstream Marvel Universe to extend the Cartel's power.
 They battle the Avengers once more, returning to their own universe in the process, but eventually realize that the Cartel is evil and renounce them.

 Alongside the other Squadron members, Thumb is mind-controlled by the Over-Mind and is used in the entity's conquest of the Squadron's Earth.
 The team is freed by the Defenders, and together they battle and defeat the Over-Mind and Null the Living Darkness].

 To help restore the world after the chaos brought upon it by the Over-Mind's conquest, the Squadron resolves to take control of the planet, and the members reveal their secret identities to the world.
 Fellow Squadron member Nuke asks Thumb to find a cure for his parents' cancer, but Tom Thumb fails.
 Thumb discovers that he has also developed terminal cancer.
-Tom Thumb then completed the Behavior Modification Machine.
-He was captured by the Institute of Evil, and voted to expel the Golden Archer from the Squadron.
-Tom Thumb travels to the future to steal a universal cure for disease, but he discovers it is ineffective to cure his cancer.
-Thumb ultimately dies at the team's headquarters in Squadron City and was placed in the Hibernaculum, a form of suspended animation that he invented to preserve the bodies of diseased or recently deceased persons until a remedy could be found for them.
+Tom Thumb ultimately dies at the team's headquarters in Squadron City and was placed in the Hibernaculum, a form of suspended animation that he invented to preserve the bodies of diseased or recently deceased persons until a remedy could be found for them.

 Tom Thumb has an extraordinary genius level of intellect, but no superhuman powers.
 He is an expert and innovator in a wide range of scientific and technological fields, including computer science, medicine, psychology, force field technology, and spacecraft design.
 He possesses total recall and great physical dexterity.
 He is highly skilled at manipulating various weaponry of his own design.
-He possesses doctorate degrees in mathematics, physics, and electrical engineering.
-Tom Thumb has access to a variety of technologies that he has designed.
-He uses a one-man flying vehicle that was equipped with various advanced weaponry, including guns firing concussive energy blasts.
-His inventions include A.I.D.A.
-(Artificially Intelligent Data Analyzer), a highly advanced computer with a human-like personality and sentience; the Behavior Modification Machine, which can alter the personalities and thinking processes of human powers; the Hibernaculum, a means of storing a human body in suspended animation; and the Transtemporal Somnaprojector, a means of time travel.
-He also invented and wears a personal force field belt, which projects about the wearer a protective field of energy which can even deflect bullets.